 When you think about what to do next in your career, it probably doesn’t involve sitting behind a desk.
 That’s one reason why becoming a home inspector could be the perfect fit.
-Getting your home inspector license can offer the freedom and flexibility of being your own boss.
-Running your own business how you want it.
+Getting your home inspector license can offer the freedom and flexibility of being your own boss and running your own business how you want it.
 With far more real estate agents than inspectors, licensed home inspectors are in demand across the country.
 So many great advantages await you!
 Learn more about the reasons to become a home inspector.

 Getting started can feel overwhelming.
 We get it.
 That’s why AHIT is here to lend a hand and offer professional guidance every step of the way.
 Since 1993, we’ve helped over 50,000 people like you become AHIT professional home inspectors with industry-leading online courses and field training courses.
 With AHIT home inspection courses you’ll learn what to look for during real estate inspections, how to create inspection reports, develop relationships with real estate agents and appraisers, prepare your license application, and get your business started.
 We take our reputation as being the leader in home inspection training seriously.
 And we take setting you up for success seriously, too.
 Learn more about what makes AHIT the best choice for your home inspection training.

 While the requirements to become a home inspector vary by state, the process is generally the same.
 Use this step-by-step guide to get your home inspection career started today!

 Step 1 — Understand Your State’s Regulations

-Step 2 — Choose School for Your Pre-Licensing Requirements (if required)
+Step 2 — Choose a School for Your Pre-Licensing Requirements (if required)

-Consider the school’s history, number of years in operation, state approvals and number of alumni to feel confident in your selection.
+Consider the school’s history, number of years in operation, state approvals, and number of alumni to feel confident in your selection.
 Consider the education providers’ affiliation with organizations like the American Society of Home Inspectors (ASHI) and International Association of Certified Home Inspectors (InterNACHI).